 1. Keep existing tenants happy

-One of the greatest concerns about the Tenants Fees Ban is that by eradicating lettings fees, the Bill will enable tenants to move more frequently, increasing periods between rentals that properties lie empty (creating no revenue for landlord or agent).
-But if agents work hard to increase their reactivity and reduce their repairs time, they should find tenants want to stay put.
+One of the greatest concerns about the Tenants Fee Act 2019 is that by making lettings fees illegal, the Act will enable tenants to move more frequently, increasing periods between rentals that properties lie empty (creating no revenue for landlord or agent).
+But if agents work hard to increase their reactivity and reduce their repairs time, they could find tenants happy to stay put.
 Advising landlords to relax some of the more traditional rules and consider letting tenants keep pets or redecorate more comprehensively is another way to increase the duration of a tenancy.

 2. Educate your landlords